gabrielcuvillier/arxwasm/README.md

 You will notice that initial loading time is a lot faster than with PNaCl modules.
 However, overall program performance is the same afterward.

-Also, I find a lot easier to debug with Native Client than with Portable Native Client..

 ## Technical Details

-Even though most of dependencies were already ported thanks to the NACLPort project, porting of the game itself required a wide variety of changes.
+Even though most of dependencies were already ported thanks to the Naclports project, porting of the game itself required a wide variety of changes.
 Most notably:

 * Build system
     * Updates to the existing CMake build system, to support cross-compilation to NACL and PNACL toolchains using NACL SDK and Naclports.